Aramac, Alpha and Jericho

 Alpha is a quaint little town well known for its murals.
 Large albizzia trees create glorious shady areas and a delightfully old-fashioned atmosphere in the main street.
 Make your first stop the tourist information centre, open in the mornings six days (closed Sundays).

-While in the vicinity of the information centre, you might take the opportunity to visit the town’s historical centre, the Tivoli Museum.
-Also within walking distance is Alpha’s newest attraction, a work of art made from sandstone and petrified wood by Antone Bruinsma of Cedar Creek.
+lso within walking distance is the Fossilised Forest, a work of art made from sandstone and petrified wood by Antone Bruinsma of Cedar Creek.
 Alpha is known for its petrified wood.
 People with an interest in timber might like to take the designated bushwalk where 19 varieties of trees can be seen, along with two natural jump-ups.

 Then take yourself on a tour of the town’s murals.
 There are 27 murals to see around Alpha.
-If you’re interested in anything equestrian, grab a calendar of events for the town.

 The latter-day Jericho’s history dates back to 1885.
 The town owes its beginnings to the railway and even today the old railway station is in service – as an information centre!
 It even has its own miniature attraction, a little clay village which replicates Jericho’s businesses and houses.